St Brelade: Governance

 The parish is a first-level administrative division of the Bailiwick of Jersey, a British Crown dependency.
-The highest official in the parish is the Connétable of St. Brelade.
+The highest official in the parish is the Connétable of St Brelade.
 The incumbent office holder is Michael Jackson, who has held the office since 2005.
-The parish administration is headquartered in the village of St. Aubin.
+The parish administration is headquartered in St Aubin.

-At present, the parish forms two electoral districts for States Assembly elections and elects three Deputies, as well as eight Senators in an islandwide constituency.
-The current Deputies for St. Brelade are listed below.
-Under the proposed electoral reform, St. Brelade will form a single constituency, electing four representatives alongside its Connétable.
+At present, the parish forms two electoral districts for States Assembly elections and elects three deputies, as well as eight senators in an island-wide constituency.
+The current deputies for St Brelade are listed below.
+Under the proposed electoral reform, St Brelade will form a single constituency, electing four representatives alongside its Connétable.